bytecodealliance/rustix/README.md

 </div>

-`posish` provides efficient memory-safe and [I/O-safe] wrappers to "POSIX-ish" `libc` APIs and syscalls, with configurable backends.
+`posish` provides efficient memory-safe and [I/O-safe] wrappers to "POSIX-ish" syscalls, with configurable backends.
 It uses Rust references, slices, and return values instead of raw pointers, and [`io-lifetimes`] instead of raw file descriptors, providing memory safety and [I/O safety].
 It uses `Result`s for reporting errors, [`bitflags`] instead of bare integer flags, an [`Arg`] trait with optimizations to efficiently accept any Rust string type, and several other efficient conveniences.

 `posish` is low-level and does not support Windows; for higher-level and more portable APIs built on this functionality, see the [`system-interface`], [`cap-std`], and [`fs-set-times`] crates, for example.

-Posish currently has two backends available: `libc` and `linux_raw`.
+Posish currently has two backends available: `linux_raw` and `libc`.

 The `linux_raw` backend is enabled by default on Linux on x86-64, x86, aarch64,
 and riscv64gc, and uses raw Linux system calls and vDSO calls.
 It supports